hocuscodus/qed-lang/qedintro.md

     int num; @out("Count: " + num) @onrelease(num++)

 The business logic of this example declares an integer variable num initialized to 0, then halts (no return call encountered).
 Then the GUI displays "Count: 0".
 When the user clicks on the GUI display, the @onrelease (mouse release) attribute value gets executed and variable num is increased.
-Then, the GUI application is run again, now displaying "Count: 1".
+Then, the GUI execution phase is run again, now displaying "Count: 1".
 At each trapped event such as mouse release, the GUI gets rebuilt to reflect variable changes.

 Mixing variables from business logic to various GUI attributes and encapsulating them into functions allows building complex logic with few lines.

 The following describes a function that renders a simple button.
 It accepts one parameter, text, which is displayed in the button.
-Its logic consists of one int variable col that holds the button RGB color, light grey.
+Its logic consists of one int variable col that holds the button RGB color, light gray.
 When Button() is called, since return is not part of the business logic, the function halts after declaring col and generates a GUI.
 The GUI displays the text padded with spaces.
-The background of the padded text comprises a rectangle having color col (light grey for now).
+The background of the padded text comprises a rectangle having color col (light gray for now).

     void Button(string text) {
         int col = 0xC0C0C0; @out("  " + text + "  ")
     } @out(rect()) @bgcol(col) @onpress(col = 0x808080) @onrelease([col = 0xC0C0C0, return()])

-When pressed, the @onpress attribute expression is executed and col changes to medium grey.
+When pressed, the @onpress attribute expression is executed and col changes to medium gray.
 A GUI refresh is performed then, making the button look pressed.
-Upon release, the col variable returns to light grey (to look released) and only then, the function returns to the caller.
+Upon release, the col variable returns to light gray (to look released) and only then, the function returns to the caller.

 Direct execution of the last example does nothing, because we declared a function without calling it.
 Let’s do so.